50% increase in

 We know that talented students can achieve their potential whatever their background and family circumstances.
 We also know that students who have had to overcome the most significant barriers in their personal, social and domestic lives, who grew up in areas of deprivation, or were the first in their family to come to university, need additional support.

-2020 was a year unlike any other many of us have ever faced, or are likely to face in our lifetimes and as a result, we have seen the number of scholarship applications increase by over 65%.
-When faced with this level of adversity, our incredible community of alumni, staff, students and friends came together to help unlock more life-changing scholarships at York than ever before.
+The 20/21 academic year has been like no other, and with the continued impacts reverberating through our communities and society at large, we have seen the number of scholarship applications increase by 50%.
+When faced with this level of adversity, our incredible community of alumni, staff, students, and friends came together to help unlock more life-changing scholarships at York than ever before.
 But there is even more that we need to do.

 The York Futures Scholarship has enabled me to gain valuable work experience overseas, which I would have been unable to do otherwise.
 This year I am going to work in Canada on a summer camp for children with special needs and next year I am volunteering in Sri Lanka at a psychiatric facility, supporting abused children.